p2pfl/p2pfl/docs/source/components/learner/aggregators.md

 # 🧩 Aggregators

-## Overview

-**Aggregators** are responsible for combining model updates from multiple nodes during federated learning.
-They play a key role in determining the overall training result and ensure the model converges effectively, orchestrating how nodes collaborate in the learning process.
+Aggregators are responsible for combining model updates from multiple nodes during the federated learning process.
+They play a crucial role in ensuring the model converges effectively and efficiently, orchestrating how nodes collaborate in a decentralized manner.

-## Features
+## Key Features

-- **Model Aggregation**: Combines updates from multiple nodes to produce a new model.
+*   **Model Aggregation**: Aggregators combine updates received from multiple nodes to produce a new, improved global model.
-- **Compatibility** : Work agnostically to the framework or communication protocols being used.
-- **Support for partial aggregations** : Can perform partial updates when only a subset of nodes contribute.
+*   **Framework Agnostic**: They are designed to work seamlessly with different machine learning frameworks (PyTorch, TensorFlow, Flax) and communication protocols.
+(EXPLAIN THAT A NUMPY ARRAY REPRESENTATION IS USED)
+*   **Gossip Optimized**: Certain aggregators can perform **partial aggregations**, allowing the aggregation proccess to speed up by avoiding sending n*(n-1) models, being n the number of nodes.

 ---